Coherent relaxion dark matter

-We have assumed that the relaxion oscillates around its local minimum after the reappearance of the backreaction potential, while ignoring its coupling to the dark sector.
-For $r_X \gtrsim {\cal O}(10)$, it has been demonstrated that exponential production of dark photons from parametric resonance would lead to a suppression in the resulting DM abundance~\cite{Agrawal:2017eqm, Kitajima:2017peg}.
-This suppression factor is at most $\sim 10^{-2}$ for $r_X \sim {\cal O}(10^2)$ so that the relaxion could still be a viable dark matter candidate~\cite{Kitajima:2017peg}.
-Nevertheless, we only consider $r_X \lesssim {\cal O}(10)$ to avoid this region of parametric resonance which further complicates the cosmological evolution.
-In addition, we point that the dark photon is practically no longer produced after $\Tos$, and the contribution of the source term, $\langle X_{\mu\nu} \widetilde{X}^{\mu\nu} \rangle $, to the relaxion equation of motion redshifts as radiation, i.e. $\propto 1/a^4$.
-Upon averaging over many relaxion oscillation, this residual gauge field merely shifts the local minimum of the relaxion potential adiabatically, and has a negligible effect on the dynamics. \\
+We comment on the possibility of parametric resonance during the oscillation phase of relaxion DM.
+We have assumed that the relaxion oscillates around its local minimum after $T_{\rm os}$, while ignoring particle production during this period.
+For $r_X (\Delta \theta)_{\rm sep} \gtrsim {\cal O}(10)$, it has been demonstrated that exponential production of dark photons from parametric resonance would lead to a suppression in the resulting DM abundance~\cite{Agrawal:2017eqm, Kitajima:2017peg}.
+This suppression factor is at most $\sim 10^{-2}$ for $r_X (\Delta \theta)_{\rm sep} \sim {\cal O}(10^2)$ so that the relaxion could still be a viable dark matter candidate~\cite{Kitajima:2017peg}.
+Nevertheless, we consider $r_X \sim {\cal O}(\xi /\delta)$ so that $r_X (\Delta \theta)_{\rm sep} \simeq \xi$, and thus, the parametric resonance during the coherent oscillation phase can be ignored. \\

 {\bf Other constraints.} In the minimal relaxion model with sub-eV relaxion mass, additional constraints on our scenario are from long range forces, and observational data on the history of astrophysical bodies, such as red giants, and stars on horizontal branch, which has been investigated thoroughly in~\cite{Flacke:2016szy,Choi:2016luu}.
-In the presence of relaxion coupling to dark photons, the evolution of the relaxion after reheating continuously produces dark photons, and their energy density at $\Htr$ is estimated to be $\rho_X(\Ttr) \sim \rx \mub^4\,$~\cite{Choi:2016kke}.
-As we have assumed that the universe is dominated by radiation, we require this energy density to be smaller than the radiation energy density at the time of trapping, $\rho_X(\Ttr) \lesssim 3\Mp^2 \Htr^2 \sim \Ttr^4$.
-Examining Eqs. \eqref{D1} and \eqref{D2} we find that this is satisfied for temperature well below the BBN one which is the model's absolute lower bound.
+Among them, fifth force experiments are the one that significantly restricts the parameter space in dark photon scenario.